EvanGeer/EvanGeer.github.io/public/projects/MITxMERN-BankApp.md

 ## Narrative:
 This project was part of the MITx Pro MERN Full Stack bootcamp.
 Our goal was to create a front-end for a banking application that could handle simple tasks such as deposit and withdrawals.
-The class offered started code, but I opted to build the app from scratch, so the software architecture and design here are my own.
+I also added Firebase Firestore to drop in a quick backend-as-a-service component and prototype its usage for future personal projects.
+The app allows for simple deposits and withdrawals complete with transaction tracking to provide a full banking statement.

 ## Scope:
 ### Base Scope: Build a Banking App front end